Franmb93/Bottega/README.md

 ## Versions

+### 0.0.6 Implemented messages, and started application design

+### 0.0.5 Starting joining backend and front end to make a functional room forum

 ### 0.0.4 Home page finished.
 Implemented Navigation Bar for Rooms, without functionallity.

 Finished the styling of the homepage and it's responsiveness.
 Added a Navigation Bar for the Rooms in the main-app.